pinobatch/pently/docs/bytecode.md

 short C note for 4 frames followed by a B flat that is as long as a quarter note minus 4 frames, do `GRACE,4,N_CH,N_BB|D_Q4`.

+The bend command controls pitch bend.
+In `BEND,$xy`, `x` chooses the rate scale, and `y` chooses the rate.
+Currently the player ignores pitch bend, instead snapping immediately to the target pitch as if `BEND,$00` were specified.

 Finally, to end the pattern, use `PATEND`.
 This isn't strictly necessary if a pattern is always interrupted at its end, but if it isn't present, playback will [fall through] into the following